From Preferences to Prejudice: The Role of Alignment Tuning in Shaping Social Bias in Video Diffusion Models: Social Biases in Preference Alignment

 \section{Social Biases in Preference Alignment}

 Building on our analysis of gender and ethnicity biases in image reward models, we examine how preference alignment tuning affects bias in video generation.
-We fine-tune a Video Consistency Model distilled from VideoCrafter-V2 (VCM-VC2) \citep{li2024t2v} using \textit{three} image-text reward models, HPSv2.0, HPSv2.1, and PickScore, and compare social bias distributions before and after tuning to assess how each reward model shapes identity representation.
+We fine-tune a Video Consistency Model distilled from VideoCrafter-V2 (VCM-VC2) \citep{li2024t2v} using \textit{three} image reward models, HPSv2.0, HPSv2.1, and PickScore, and compare social bias distributions before and after tuning to assess how each reward model shapes identity representation.
 Following the T2V-Turbo-V1 training protocol \citep{li2024t2v}, we incorporate reward feedback into the state-of-the-art paradigm--Latent Consistency Distillation process \citep{luo2023latentconsistencymodelssynthesizing} by using single step video generation.
 During student model distillation from a pretrained teacher text to video model, we directly optimize the decoded video frames to maximize reward scores from the image-text alignment models, guiding each frame toward representations more aligned with human preferences.
 Video model post-training and inference details can be found in \Cref{apx:video_model_details}.

-We evaluate aligned video diffusion models using our evaluation framework (\Cref{sec:bias_vgm}). \Cref{tab:alignment_evaluation} reports two metrics: PBS$_{G}$ for gender imbalance across ethnic groups, and RDS$_{e}$ and SDI for ethnicity representation disparity and overall output diversity. \Cref{apx:social_bias_alignment} includes more analysis across 42 actions.
+We evaluate aligned video diffusion models using our evaluation framework (\Cref{sec:bias_vgm}). \Cref{tab:alignment_evaluation} reports two metrics: PBS$_{G}$ for gender imbalance across ethnic groups, and RDS$_{e}$ and SDI for ethnicity representation disparity and overall output diversity. \Cref{apx:social_bias_alignment} includes more analysis across 42 verbs and a statistical analysis (\Cref{tab:stats_test_alignment}).